CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/README.md

 To run these labs you will need access to an Oracle Cloud Account.
 If you are participating in a live event, your instructor will provide you the required credentials.

-If you are running these labs on your own, please check out the instructions on the [Oracle Cloud Adventure page](https://cloudtestdrive.github.io/Trial.html) to learn how to get a [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&SC=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&pcode=EMMK181016P00010) or how to set up your corporate UC subscription for this lab.
+If you are running these labs on your own, please get a [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&SC=:ex:tb:::RC_EMMK181016P00010:Virtual_WS_DEV&pcode=EMMK181016P00010) or set up your corporate UC subscription for this lab.

 #### **Preparation steps for this lab exercise - *<u>only for personal tenancies</u>***